-- Individuals who meet demographic factors;
+- Potential clients who meet demographic considerations;

-- Individuals that are already your clients;
+- Prospects who are already your clients;

 - and the list goes on...

-Pluses and Minuses of Advertising on Social Media and Facebook
+Pros of Advertising on Social Media and Facebook

-- We can concentrate on your prospects in many ways.
+- We are able to focus on your prospects in numerous ways.

 please contact our offices.